 How does your company defend and control changes to your Shared Services operating model?
-What role does your performance measurement process play, and how do you manage the required changes and modifications to your operating model that are needed as business needs and the mix of available opportunities changes?
+What role does your performance measurement process play, and how do you manage the required changes and modifications to your operating model that are needed as business needs and the mix of available opportunities change?

 Who are your peers and how are you collaborating with them?